rclone/rclone/docs/content/bisync.md

   Delete a single file.
 - `delete-glob <dir> <pattern>`
-  Delete a group of files located one level deep in the given directory with names maching a given glob pattern.
+  Delete a group of files located one level deep in the given directory with names matching a given glob pattern.
 - `touch-glob YYYY-MM-DD <dir> <pattern>`
   Change modification time on a group of files.
 - `touch-copy YYYY-MM-DD <source-file> <dest-dir>`